 Raster Data

 NASA Earth Observations were used to acquire precipitation, temperature, and humidity data.
 Average monthly rainfall was derived from level 3 data at the 0.25 degree resolution using TRMM TMI satellite data, ranging from January 2000 - January 2016.
-Data from the MODIS-Terra platform were gathered at the 0.05 degree resolution to obtain the average land surface temperature from January 2000 - January 2016.
-Relative humidity level 3 data from Aqua AIRS were the final atmospheric data acquired and were downloaded at the 1 degree resolution for January 2002 - January 2016.
+Data from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument onboard the Terra platform were gathered at the 0.05 degree spatial resolution to obtain the average land surface temperature from January 2000 - January 2016.
+Relative humidity level 3 data from the Atmospheric Infrared Sounder (AIRS) instrument on the Aqua platform were the final atmospheric data acquired and were downloaded at 1 degree spatial resolution from January 2002 - January 2016.
 All atmospheric data were downloaded using the NASA Giovanni data portal.

-Elevation data from SRTM IFSAR were downloaded, using the Earth Explorer interface, in the form of a digital elevation model (DEM).
+Elevation data from the Shuttle Radar Topography Mission (SRTM) utilizing Interferometric Synthetic Aperture Radar (IFSAR) were downloaded, using the USGS Earth Explorer data portal, in the form of a digital elevation model (DEM).
 In order to cover the area of Central Kalimantan, multiple DEM’s were acquired and mosaicked together using ArcGIS.
-These data were acquired from the United States Geological Survey (USGS) at the 1 arcsecond per pixel resolution or approximately 30m per pixel at the equator.
+These data were acquired from the United States Geological Survey (USGS) at 1 arc-second spatial resolution, or approximately 30m per pixel at the equator.

-Landsat 8 OLI data were acquired through USGS GLOVIS at a 30m resolution.
-Tiles were chosen from dates between 2013 and 2015 based upon minimal cloud cover.
+Landsat 8 Operational Land Imager (OLI) data were acquired through USGS GLOVIS at a 30m spatial resolution.
+Tiles were chosen from dates between 2013 and 2015 based upon <20% cloud cover.
 This data was used as a way to visually verify data and model results.

-Within the Maxent model, two vegetation indices were used, Normalized Difference Vegetation Index (NDVI) and Enhanced Vegetation Index (EVI).
+Within the Maxent model, two vegetation indices were used: Normalized Difference Vegetation Index (NDVI) and Enhanced Vegetation Index (EVI).
 NDVI is used as an index of plant greenness and photosynthetic activity and is calculated as:

 .